CS

 The Verdict

-The JAC Hunter PHEV takes 3 of 5 key spec categories.
+This is genuinely close.
+The JAC Hunter PHEV and Hyundai IONIQ 5 trade blows across the spec sheet, and neither runs away with an outright win.
 The JAC Hunter PHEV adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions